 - Retention and Graduation Rates – As an upper division institution offering junior and senior coursework for the completion of baccalaureate degrees, TAMUCT is unable to report retention and graduation rates as defined and reported on the Integrated Postsecondary Education Data System (IPEDS).
 Institutional information may be found on the Online Institutional Resume published by the Texas Higher Education Coordinating Board.

 - Placement in Employment – Not applicable if we do not calculate job placement rates.
-Career Services with the Office of Student Affairs publishes certain salary information and types of employment obtained by graduates in an annual report based on survey responses from alumni.
+Career & Professional Development within the Office of Student Affairs publishes certain salary information and types of employment obtained by graduates in an annual report based on survey responses from alumni.
 TAMUCT does not calculate an "official" placement rate.

 - Types of Graduate and Professional Education In Which the Institution's Graduate Enroll

 - TAMUCT currently does not participate or offer athletic programs.

 - Voter Registration Forms – Student organizations conduct voter registration events in the weeks leading up to registration deadlines.
 Students may also access information about registering to vote in Texas online at http://www.votetexas.gov/

 - Entrance Counseling for Student Borrowers – Information about entrance counseling can be found online at https://studentaid.ed.gov/fafsa/next-steps/entrance-counseling.